peter-leonov/webhooks-proxy-tunnel/README.md

 └───────────┘       └────────────────┘      └────────────────┘
 ```

-A tool to expose a local HTTP endpoint to the public Internet.
-Works by reverse proxying HTTP requests through a Cloudflare worker over a WebSocket into your local machine.
+Webhooks Proxy Tunnel exposes a local HTTP endpoint to the public Internet.
+It works by reverse proxying HTTP requests through a Cloudflare worker over a WebSocket into your local machine's HTTP server.

 ## How to use

-It takes just 10 minutes: 5 mins to register a new Cloudflare account and 5 minutes to clone the repo and run the tunnel.
+It takes just under 10 minutes.

-1. Create a [Cloudflare account](https://www.cloudflare.com/) with the default free plan.
+1. (5 mins) Create a [Cloudflare account](https://www.cloudflare.com/) with the default free plan.
 You can always upgrade later to the [Workers Paid](https://developers.cloudflare.com/workers/platform/pricing/) plan if you're going to test thousands of tunnels in parallel.

-1. [Install](https://nodejs.org/en/download) Node.js.
+1. (1 min) [Install](https://nodejs.org/en/download) Node.js.
 Tested on `v22.14.0`.

-1. Clone the repo:
+1. (15 sec) Clone the repo:

     ```bash
     git clone https://github.com/peter-leonov/webhooks-proxy-tunnel.git
     ```

-1. Then deploy the worker:
+1. (45 sec) Deploy the worker:

     ```bash
     cd webhooks-proxy-tunnel